amritlamsal123/developer_associate/README.md

 # SQS
 #### SQS gurantees delivery but there can be duplicates
   * SQS requires you to implement your own application-level tracking, especially if your application uses multiple queues.
+#### Default visibility timeout for SQS queue in seconds?
+  * 30 seconds
+#### How do I configure the maximum message size for Amazon SQS?
+  * limit to a value between 1,024 bytes (1 KB), and 262,144 bytes (256 KB).
+  * To send messages larger than 256 KB, use the Amazon SQS Extended Client Library for Java.
 # SWF
 #### Programming language SDK's available for SWF
   * Java, Ruby, .NET and PHP